 Each winter I intend to make the dessert, but before I do the weather turns warm and the allure diminishes.
 This winter the recipe has been open on my bedside table since the first chill hit the air.
 I am not sure why I procrastinated so long.
 I think in part it was because I feared a disaster.

 There is an inherent risk involved in any dessert that requires cooking and then flipping over to serve.
-Coupled with the fact that there a photo’s to be taken and shared with readers, I guess I was feeling a little performance anxiety.
+Coupled with the fact that there are photo’s to be taken and shared with readers, I guess I was feeling a little performance anxiety.
 I wasn’t sure if I would be able to produce a pretty and sophisticated dessert and image!

-I needn’t have been concerned, the tarte tatin was so simple to make and turnout.
+I needn’t have been concerned, the Tarte Tatin was so simple to make and turnout.

-You will notice I did take some pics prior to turning it over… I had to make sure I had something to show you if it all went pear shaped.
+You will notice I did take some pics prior to turning it over.
+I had to make sure I had something to show you if it all went pear-shaped.
 The dessert is a classic skillet recipe, it starts on the stove and is then topped with pastry and baked in the oven.
 If you do not have a frying pan which is able to go into the oven you can use an enamel plate or glass dish.

 - 2 sheets ready rolled puff pastry

 - 4 Granny Smith Apples (peeled & quartered)

 - 50gm butter